Roberto Oquendo's Family Has Tearful Plea For Hit-And-Run Driver Who Killed North Philadelphia Man

 Detectives are looking for a 2001 to 2004 GMC Yukon or Denali, blue in color.
 Police say the vehicle has a broken right headlight.

-They’re also investigating witness claims the driver exited the car, looked at Oquendo, and left.MORE NEWS: Penn Wharton Student Helping People Across US Find COVID-19 Vaccines With Findashot.org
+They’re also investigating witness claims the driver exited the car, looked at Oquendo, and left.MORE NEWS: WATCH LIVE: Philadelphia Officials To Provide COVID-19 Vaccination Program Update

 CBS3’s Alicia Roberts reports.